EliahKagan/embed-encode/why.md

 ```

 Like all round-trip representations of a float32, it is also a round-trip
-representation of a float64 (though, as explained above, this is a slightly
+representation of a float64—though, as explained above, this is a slightly
-different float64):
+different float64:

 ```python
 >>> float('0.033652876')